 How Much Pressure Should You Apply When Cleaning A Wood Fence?

-Cleaning your fence with a PSI of 500–800 for softer timbers should be enough.
-But if your fence is composed of harder wood, a PSI of 1200–1500 may be required to clean it properly.
+Cleaning your fence with a PSI of 500–800 for softer lumber should be enough.
+But if your fence is composed of harder wood, a PSI of 1200–1500 might be required to clean it properly.

 You can test the PSI on a small region before power washing the whole fence to see what works best with the wood type you have.